simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_cruise_track.rst.txt

       API key every time because the API properties are stored locally after being called the first time.

+..COMMENT: The above 'API key' link is not working.

     |

     :Parameters:
         **cruiseName: list of string**
-            A list of cruise official names.
+            A list of official cruise names.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using `cruises()`_ method.

+..COMMENT: The above 'cruises()' link is not working.

     :returns\:: void

         This method has no returns.

 |